What Can I Study?

 The eligibility, restrictions, and application information below pertains to exchange students wanting to do graduate course-work at U of T. Please note that graduate exchange applications are considered on an individual basis by each graduate unit.
 Meeting the minimum eligibility does not guarantee admission.
 If your application is not accepted by a graduate unit, we do our best to find an alternative option for you, including coming as an undergraduate student instead.

-Location(s)Most graduate programs are located on the St. George (downtown) campus, with the exception of the Institute of Management & Innovation Program, which is at our Mississauga (UTM) campus hosting a number of graduate programs, and the Master of Accounting and Finance Program (MAccFin), which is at our Scarborough (UTSC) campus.
+Location(s)Most graduate programs are located on the St. George (downtown) campus, with the exception of the Institute of Management & Innovation Program, which is at our Mississauga (UTM) campus hosting a number of graduate programs.

 Contact(s)CIE Inbound Exchange